Trump hammers on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 “When immigrants, authorized or not, are not reporting crimes ... the entire community becomes less safe,” says Ms. Read, legal director of the Wyoming Immigrant Advocacy Project.
 Congress created the visa in 2000 to “incentivize reporting,” she says.

 Advocates for more border security argue that curbing illegal immigration – and increasing deportations – will reduce crime by unauthorized immigrants overall.
 They also often support dismantling “sanctuary” policies that limit law enforcement collaboration with ICE.
-The agency calls collaborative custody arrangements with police departments “critical public safety tools,” which also save resources spent on finding suspects at-large.
+The agency calls collaborative custody arrangements with police departments “critical public safety tools,” which also save resources spent on finding suspects at large.

 Not all researchers are convinced that such cooperation is effective overall.
-That includes Professor Kubrin, who calls for more studies about policy impacts on immigrants and their communities – and move away from a too-narrow focus on crime narratives.
+That includes Professor Kubrin, who calls for more studies about policy impacts on immigrants and their communities – and moving away from a too-narrow focus on crime narratives.

 “You don’t hear about the immigrants that come to this country, and are successful, and don’t engage in crime,” she says.
 “There’s no story there.”